 The National Encyclopaedia is a universal-knowledge, popular-science resource in the Latvian language being compiled on the basis of academic principles.
 The Encyclopaedia consists of electronic data accessed by keywords, but a special print volume about Latvia itself is being prepared to mark Latvia's centenary.

-The launch is planned for 18 October 2018, but the electronic version (at enciklopedija.lv/) will be available to readers from 18 December.
+The launch was on 18 October 2018, but the electronic version (at enciklopedija.lv) will be available to readers from 18 December.

 A long-term vision of continuous accumulation and improvement of knowledge underpins the creation and development of the Encyclopaedia.
 A concept has been developed in line with this vision, as has a plan for its future operation in the pertinent technological conditions.